JosephStew-art/ardupilot/Tools/autotest/ArduCopter_Tests/CANGPSCopterMission/README.md

 8. Continue even if the GPS doesn't get a good fix
 9. Add more debug output for arming status
 10. Run prearm checks explicitly before attempting to arm
+11. Wait for the expected status message about GPS node ID conflicts
+12. Continue even if the message isn't found